-On the flip side, it is on the basis of sola scriptura that Chinese Americans also limit their Chineseness and Americanness.
-While sola scriptura affirms the Confucian impulse of filial piety, it also limits unhealthy expressions of filial piety.
+On the flip side, it is on the basis of their commitment to sola scriptura that Chinese Americans also limit their Chineseness and Americanness.
+While Scripture affirms the Confucian impulse of filial piety, it also limits unhealthy expressions of filial piety.
 For example, I have a friend whose Chinese parents threatened to withdraw from funding her undergraduate education and living expenses if she decided to follow Christ and get baptized.
 To them, getting baptized was the final straw that would ruin their daughter’s life, or more accurately their Chinese American dream for her, complete with a pharmacy degree, and nothing to hold her back, such as Jesus and the local church.
-However, my friend bravely chose to call her parents’ bluff and bravely follow Christ in baptism, and she continues to follow him today.
+However, my friend courageously chose to call her parents’ bluff and bravely follow Christ in baptism, and she continues to follow him today.

-Sola scriptura also limits American values.
+Sola scriptura has implications that would limit the unhealthy expression of American values as well.
 For example, it is true that my parents, combining their sense of filial piety with the American Dream, pursued a higher standard of living and upward socioeconomic mobility as second generation Chinese Americans.
 Yet, as Christians, in submission to the authority of Scripture, they have never pressured me to pursue an even higher socioeconomic standing than theirs or a higher standard of living for the sake of following the American Dream.
-Instead, they have always encouraged me to discern God’s calling and to live faithfully, even if it has meant pursuing pastoral ministry and a PhD in World Christianity, neither of which will guarantee me an earning potential anywhere near my dad’s pharmacist salary.
-For my Chinese American family, sola scriptura has redefined satisfaction and success, shaping my family’s dream into something distinct from the American Dream.
+Instead, they have always encouraged me to discern God’s calling and to live faithfully, even expressing how proud they were of me after I chose to pursue a ministry vocation requiring fundraising.
+For my Chinese American family, sola scriptura has redefined satisfaction and success, shaping my family’s dream into something quite distinct from the American Dream.

 Mark D. Thompson, A Clear and Present Word: The Clarity of Scripture (Downers Grove, IL: InterVarsity, 2006), 165.